EFT & Species Scale: Friends or foes?: Introduction

 However it is not necessarily our last---what $\Mp$ really gives us is an upper bound on the cutoff of our gravitational EFT, not the actual cutoff itself.
 It is conceivable that some of those higher-derivative interactions come into play at scales much lower than $\Mp$, which would then constitute a lower cutoff for the theory.
 One such scale was introduced in \cite{Veneziano:2001ah,Han_2005,Dvali:2007hz,Dvali:2007wp,Arkani-Hamed:2005zuc,Distler:2005hi,Dvali:2010vm} and is induced by the gravitational interaction of a large number of fields (or species) within the EFT.
 The ``species scale'', $\cut{sp}$, was motivated both perturbatively and non-perturbatively (through black hole and entropy arguments), in both cases representing a scale beyond which our effective description of gravity should break down.

 In this work, we will focus our attention on the perturbative definition of $\cut{sp}$ \cite{Donoghue_1994,Han_2005,Anber:2011ut,Aydemir:2012nz,Calmet:2017omb,Caron-Huot:2022ugt}.
 From the perturbative point of view, the ``species scale'' arises as the scale at which the perturbative expansion of gravitational interactions breaks down.
 It can be determined by performing a 1-loop computation of the graviton propagator, with the light fields running inside the loop and renormalising the gravitational coupling.
 From this computation, we find a ``strong coupling'' scale rather than an EFT cutoff---we will clarify the relation between the two in the next section.

-The upshot of the argument is that in the presence of a large number of light fields the low-energy effective (and perturbative) description of gravity breaks down at a scale much lower than $\Mp$, thus suggesting a much lower quantum gravity scale.
+The 1-loop graviton propagator in the context of $N$ light fields of the same mass (with ``light'' meaning much smaller than $\Mp$) was presented in \cite{Veneziano:2001ah,Han_2005,Dvali:2007hz,Dvali:2007wp,Arkani-Hamed:2005zuc,Distler:2005hi,Dvali:2010vm}, where the ``species scale'' is derived.
+Moreover, the framework of gravitational EFTs was discussed in detail in \cite{Donoghue_1994,donoghue2017epfllecturesgeneralrelativity,Donoghue:2022eay} and the quantum corrections to the gravitational coupling were also addressed in \cite{Anber:2011ut,Aydemir:2012nz}.
+Here we will compute the 1-loop graviton propagator in the presence of infinite towers of states, which to our knowledge has not yet been presented in full detail.
+We will also review the calculation for $N$ scalars of the same mass, adding new conclusions and clearer interpretations, to build up to the infinite tower computation.